 Chainsaw workers are recommended to have a first aid kit containing a large wound dressing.
 This subject is covered in detail here.

-While not strictly a piece of chainsaw PPE kit at all times that workers are using chainsaws it is recommended to have a whistle to call for aid if they are seriously injured.
+While not strictly a piece of chainsaw PPE kit at all times when workers are using chainsaws, it is recommended to have an emergency whistle to call for aid if they are seriously injured.
 The working colleagues may be nearby, but unable to hear you due to the noise of their own running chainsaw.
 A whistle is high pitched enough to pierce through this.

 7. Chainsaw Jacket